openenclave/openenclave/docs/VisualStudioLinux.md

    - All other options can be either left as the defaults or changed as desired.
 1. Disable Secure Boot as follows.
 In Hyper-V Manager, right click on the VM you created while it is stopped, and select Settings... -> Security and uncheck Enable Secure Boot.
-1. Uncheck "Enable checkpoints" under the VM's Settings -> Checkpoints.
+1. Uncheck "Enable checkpoints" under the VM's Settings -> Checkpoints, since SGX will not work with checkpoints.
 1. Enable SGX for the VM as follows (this cannot be done from Hyper-V Manager):
    - Download [VirtualMachineSgxSettings.psm1](https://raw.githubusercontent.com/microsoft/openenclave/f28cedce63be9673e20fe54563987189f2565637/new_platforms/scripts/VirtualMachineSgxSettings.psm1)
    - Open an elevated PowerShell window (e.g., type "powershell" and click Run as Administrator)